sundayKubera/Proof-of-Distance/README.md

 ### Proof-of-Distance
-give "random name" to each "node" check distance of "miner node name" and "block hash" choose the smallest block
+give "random name" to each "node"<br/>
+check distance of "miner node name" and "block hash"<br/>
+choose the smallest block<br/>

 ### TimeLine
 1. new block "Block A" created